AthiraSPillai/DApp-storing-splunkLoghash-Besu/README.md

-# DApp for storing splunk's internal log hash on Besu
+# DApp for storing Splunk's internal log hash on Besu
 A Simple DApp that stores hash of Splunks internal logs on Besu for integrity check of data .Also monitor the Node health and Transaction details using custom dashboards

 ## Prerequisites